The average Anderssons

 In Sweden everyone has a right to education, and the Swedish Education Act mandates ten years of compulsory schooling.
 William’s pre-school year is the first of the ten years.

-Looking at the education level among Swedes between 25 and 64, 89 per cent have continued from compulsory school to non-compulsory upper secondary school, gymnasiet (the equivalent of British sixth form or American high school).
+Looking at the education level among Swedes between 25 and 64 years old, 89 per cent have continued from compulsory school to non-compulsory upper secondary school, gymnasiet (the equivalent of British sixth form or American high school).

 Law, medicine, social work, psychology and economics are among the most popular programmes at Swedish universities.